apache/flink/docs/apis/streaming/connectors/kinesis.md

 Download the Flink source or check it out from the git repository.
 Then, use the following Maven command to build the module:
 {% highlight bash %}
 mvn clean install -Pinclude-kinesis -DskipTests
+# In Maven 3.3 the shading of flink-dist doesn't work properly in one run, so we need to run mvn for flink-dist again.
+cd flink-dist
+mvn clean install -Pinclude-kinesis -DskipTests
 {% endhighlight %}